 From making a good cup of herbal tea to jumpstarting your mornings, ashwagandha works hard to do its bit.
 It also boosts memory and brain function, in turn improving performance at work.

 If you are suffering from depression then this is your tipple for the day.
-Yes, of course, it is antibacterial, anti-inflammatory, and boasts of preventing some types of cancer.
-Moreover, its epic dimensions of health benefits includes boosting fertility in men as well.
+Yes, of course, it is antibacterial, and anti-inflammatory, and boasts of preventing some types of cancer.
+Moreover, its epic dimensions of health benefits include boosting fertility in men as well.

-All in all, this root to will truly help get your mojo back!
+All in all, this root will truly help get your mojo back!

 Bringing out the big guns…yes we are talking about turmeric.